Irena-Schindler/Reasearch-Agent-using-Pydantic-AI/README.md

 The Deep Research Agent follows this pipeline for every query:

 1.  **Input Classification**
-    - Detects whether the input is likely a stock ticker (e.g., `NVDA`) or a general research question.
+    - Detects whether the input is likely a stock ticker (e.g., `Volkswagen`) or a general research question.
     - For ticker/company-like inputs, it resolves topic context and enforces a `SWOT analysis` angle.

 2.  **Planning Agent**